infrafast/piwebpool/README.md

 so you can fix manually.

 The application default directory is  /usr/share/adafruit/webide/repositories/piweb with a symlink to /var/www/html, listening on 80
+You can change default values in setup.sh file

 1) First, make sure your raspberry config is ok sudo raspi-config